School counselling staff are members of the school learning and support team.

 To make an appointment you can contact Louise directly or ask at the school office.

-- Being another positive influence and caring adult for students.
+The Youth Worker is also provides another positive influence and caring adult for students.

-James is employed by Community Activities Lake Macquarie Inc. (CALM), a community based organisation that works with families and young people in Lake Macquarie.
+Prue is employed by Community Activities Lake Macquarie Inc. (CALM), a community based organisation that works with families and young people in Lake Macquarie.
 For more information regarding CALM, visit their website on: http://www.calm.org.au.

 Acknowledgement